-Installing a Drop Ceiling and Insulation in an Air Conditioned Dog House
+DIY Air-Conditioned Dog House: Installing a Drop Ceiling and Insulation

 There are two issues that required some thought.
 First, since I planned to only temporarily use the air conditioner, I wanted to run an extension cord through the ceiling so as not to have to try to get it down through a wall.
-I did not want to drill through the siding at a low part of a wall because moisture could get in.
-I drilled a hole using a hole saw up high, close to the rear roof.
+I did not want to drill through the siding at a low part of a wall, because moisture could get in.
+I drilled a hole up high (close to the rear roof) using a hole saw.
 I already had the hole saw from prior projects where I used it to cut holes for door knobs.

 The ceiling support along the back wall was selected to be wider than the others so that a large enough hole could be drilled to permit the plug of the extension cord to go through.
 I did not use the hole saw through the soft wood of the ceiling support.
 I used a large wood bit and widened the hole.

 The other issue was that I had to figure out how to get a single piece of polystyrene insulation to go through an opening that was smaller than the piece itself.
 There is room underneath the rafters to tilt the piece sideways and work it into place, but only if one end of the horizontal support is left off until the ceiling piece is in place.
 That last piece needed to be wider, both for drilling the hole for the extension cord, but also to give me an extra inch or so to allow me to shift the piece away from the horizontal support on the other end, by the door.
 Then I needed to be able to shift the piece forward to avoid having an air gap.

 Because the last support was so wide, I couldn't just insert screws horizontally into the studs like I did for the narrower supports.
 I pre-attached to it another piece of wood of the same length but oriented so as to make an L shape.
 The piece that was at right angles to the support piece was then screwed into the studs.